Clyde Edwards-Helaire Player Prop Bets for NFL Week 14 | Kansas City vs. Las Vegas 12/12/2021

 Matchup vs. Las Vegas

-- Edwards-Helaire has averaged 36.3 rushing yards per game in his three career matchups against the Raiders, 25.2 fewer yards than his over/under in Sunday's game.
+- Edwards-Helaire's 36.3 rushing yards per game in his three career matchups against the Raiders are 25.2 fewer yards than his over/under in Sunday's game.

-- In one of three games versus the Raiders Edwards-Helaire has run for a touchdown, and had multiple TDs in that game.
+- Edwards-Helaire, in three matchups against the Raiders, has run for a TD once, including multiple scores in that game.

-- The Raiders give up 124.8 yards per game on the ground, the NFL's 26th-ranked rush defense.
+- The Raiders have the NFL's 26th-ranked defense against the run, allowing 124.8 yards per game.

-- This year the Raiders have given up 11 rushing TDs.
-They are ranked 16th in the league in that category.
+- The Raiders have conceded 11 rushing touchdowns, 16th in the NFL.

 Recent Performances

-- Against the Broncos last week, Edwards-Helaire rushed 14 times for 54 yards.
+- In last week's matchup against the Broncos, Edwards-Helaire carried the ball 14 times for 54 yards.

+- He tacked on three receptions for 28 yards in the passing game.

+- Edwards-Helaire has 26 carries for 117 yards (39.0 yards per game) and one touchdown over his last three games.

 Edwards-Helaire's Kansas City Teammates